eflukx/home/data-logger/README.md

 	sudo service data-logger start

-The service will also start on reboot
+The service will also start on reboot.
+Please note that [Upstart](http://upstart.ubuntu.com/) is required for these scripts.